Ethylene Oxide/Ethylene Glycol (EO/EG) Process Technology

 As every plant is tailor-made and tuned to customer wishes and local conditions and constraints, capital investment costs will vary from plant to plant.
 After plant start-up, Shell Catalysts & Technologies will continue to provide operational support.
 Process design studies relating to plant modifications or de-bottlenecking can also be accommodated.

-Pushing the Limits of Selectivity would be a better headline there
+Pushing the Limits of Selectivity

 In the early days of EO production, the typical start-of-cycle selectivity for the conversion of ethylene to EO by EO catalysts ranged from 68 to 70%.
 Shell innovations in 1971 increased catalyst selectivity to 80% which was interpreted to be its theoretical limits by industry experts.
 Shell continues to prove them wrong.
 In 1986, Shell made a discovery in EO catalyst technology that significantly changed the industry.
 As a result, it was able to offer new catalysts to the market: High Selectivity (HS) catalysts.
 This discovery increased initial selectivity values by more than six percentage points to enable many operators to achieve start-of-cycle selectivity values of 86% or greater.
 The impact of this selectivity increase was huge, as it could save customers millions of dollars in ethylene feedstock costs.

 To unlock capacity increases, efficient processes, higher-performance catalysts, and continuous process optimisation from Shell Catalysts & Technologies will be paramount.

 EO/EG catalysts, production facility technology, C4/C5, hydrogenation units allow operators to further improve petrochemical plant efficiency and productivity.

 Talk to an Expert